Which facet syndrome medication options are right for you?

-Physicians prescribe several different types of medication as part of the initial conservative treatment of facet syndrome.
+Physicians often prescribe pain medication as part of the initial conservative treatment of facet syndrome.
 There are several options for facet syndrome medication that are often highly effective in relieving pain.
 Medications often suggested or prescribed include: